Sanuk-AI/sanuk-sdk-swift/README.md

 # Sanuk SDK Swift

-SanukSDK is a powerful iOS SDK developed in Swift that empowers developers to seamlessly integrate trip recording, trip scoring, and in-depth driver behavior analysis into their applications.
+The SanukSDK is a powerful tool that enables you to integrate robust driving behavior analysis into your mobile app.
+By leveraging cutting-edge technology, our SDK provides accurate trip tracking, intelligent behavior detection, and personalized insights to enhance user experiences and promote safer driving.

-#### Key Features
+#### Key Capabilities

 * **Recording** – SDK automatically captures every trip taken by the user.
 * **Scoring** – Analyzes driving behaviors and assigns a score based on various metrics.